hougangdev/scraper/README.md

 1.  **Create a New DataProvider Subclass**

-    To integrate a new marketplace to analyse, A new DataProvider has to be added.
-To create a DataProvider, create a subclass of the DataProvider abstract base class.
-This class must implement the required methods get_7day_volume and get_royalties_earned.
+    To integrate a new marketplace to analyse, A new `DataProvider` has to be added.
+To create a `DataProvider`, create a subclass of the `DataProvider` abstract base class.
+This class must implement the required methods `get_7day_volume` and `get_royalties_earned`.

     Example Code: